Ultimus Viewing Order for the Ultimate Guide to Watching Star Wars

 Star Wars universe we see in Episodes 4 and forward.
 Rogue One also

-fits perfectly before A New Hope, but A New Hope is first, so... (and here's
+fits perfectly before A New Hope, but A New Hope is the first we watch, so... (and here's

-the really genius moment of Ultimus Viewing Order, if I do say so myself) I
+the really genius moment of Ultimus Viewing Order, if I do say so myself) we

 Incidentally, my other problem with the prequels is the pacing.
 Episode 2 took